-USCIS is changing the process for filing and adjudication of certain applications for waivers of inadmissibility filed in connection with petitions filed by U.S. citizens for their spouse or parent.
-USCIS is also amending its regulations to allow certain immediate relatives of U.S. citizens who are physically present in the United States to request provisional unlawful presence waivers prior to departing from the United States for consular processing of their immigrant visa applications.
+USCIS is changed the process for filing and adjudication of certain applications for waivers of inadmissibility filed in connection with petitions filed by U.S. citizens for their spouse or parent.
+USCIS is also amended its regulations to allow certain relatives of U.S. citizens and lawful permanent residents who are physically present in the United States to request provisional unlawful presence waivers prior to departing from the United States for consular processing of their immigrant visa applications.
 This is called an I-601A Waiver.

-Currently, such aliens must depart from the United States and request waivers of inadmissibility during the overseas immigrant visa process, often causing U.S. citizens to be separated for extended periods from their immediate relatives.
+In the past aliens were forced to depart the United States and request waivers of inadmissibility during the overseas immigrant visa process, often causing U.S. citizens to be separated for extended periods from their immediate relatives.
 The current provisional waiver process does away with most of the risk that a family member will be stuck overseas if they returned home to consular process for their immigrant visa.

 Contact Our Queens Deferred Action Attorneys Today for Legal Help With Family Visas